GLOBAL MARKETS-Dollar up, stocks pare gains as central banks meet

 five-week low as investors viewed its sharp drop over the last

-two weeks as a chance to get back in ahead of the conclusion of
+two weeks as a chance to get back in ahead of the Fed meeting

 "I think the Fed is not going to want to rock the boat, but